Limassol

-The Kourion ancient agora and amphitheater, the ancient mosaics, the medieval castles of Limassol and Kolossi, the ancient temple of Aphrodite in Amathounta and the Limassol museums (archaeological, medieval, folk and other museums and galleries) reveal the rich history and tradition of the city.
+Its past reveals a civilisation uninterrupted for more than 5.000 years.
+Its history is associated with the Crusades in Medieval time and in this period Limassol became an important port.
+The Kourion ancient agora and theater, the medieval castles of Limassol and Kolossi, the ancient temple of Aphrodite in Amathounta and the archaeological, medieval and folk museums reveal the rich history and tradition of the city.

 Limassol has one of the largest ports in the Middle East which handles a large number of passengers and merchandise.
 It has met an increase since 1974 when the other important port in Cyprus, Ammochstos, was lost during the Turkish occupation.